A. T. Sublett: Early life

+College

 Furman

-Sublett was a prominent fullback and punter for the Furman Paladins of Furman University, captain of the 1901 and 1902 teams coached by Charles Roller.
+Sublett was a prominent fullback, punter and drop-kicker for the Furman Paladins of Furman University, captain of the 1901 and 1902 teams coached by Charles Roller.
+Sublett was also captain of the baseball team.

 1902

-He was selected for the All-Southern team of the Atlanta Constitution in 1902, a season in which Furman defeated South Carolina.
-Furman also defeated NC State (then North Carolina A & M) that year 5 to 2, "Captain Sublett, of the Furman team, really won the game with sensational kick of goal.
+He was selected for the All-Southern team of the Atlanta Constitution in 1902, a season in which Furman played five games in two weeks, and defeated South Carolina.
+Furman also defeated NC State (then North Carolina A & M) that year 5 to 2, "Captain Sublett, of the Furman team, really won the game with sensational kick of goal."
 Furman's football program was abolished for a decade after 1902.

+Vanderbilt

+Sublett also attended Vanderbilt University in 1904 and 1905, a member of Phi Kappa Sigma.

+Greenville

+He was later a real estate broker in Greenville.